mhayashi1120/Emacs-langtool/README.md

 (require 'langtool)
 ```

-Alternatively, you can set the classpath where LanguageTool's jars reside:
+Alternatively, you can set the classpath where LanguageTool's jars reside
+(e.g. ArchLinux):

 ```
 (setq langtool-java-classpath